A FEW FLAKES TODAY... ACCUMULATING SNOW NORTH TOMORROW

 Your First Alert Weather Forecast:

-It’s not as cold this morning compared to yesterday.
-Although with a brisk west-southwest wind, it may be hard to tell.
-Temperatures will rise into the 30s this afternoon despite mostly cloudy skies.
-The gray skies are because of a cold front moving across the state.
-There isn’t a lot of moisture for that boundary to work with, so it will only squeeze out a few flurries and light snow showers, especially across northern Wisconsin.
+Temperatures have climbed into the 30s this afternoon with some sun across east-central Wisconsin.
+However, skies have been cloudy across the Northwoods.
+That’s because of a cold front moving across the state.
+There isn’t a lot of moisture for that boundary to work with, so it will only squeeze out a few flurries and light snow showers, especially closer to the Upper Michigan border.

 A more significant weathermaker will arrive tomorrow as it rides the northwest flow of the jet stream.
 It’s an “Alberta Clipper”, which will bring us light snow.
 It looks like areas NORTH of Green Bay will see 1-3″ of snow tomorrow afternoon.
 Roads may become slippery as folks are coming home from work Tuesday evening, especially across the Northwoods.